Are you starting to notice some droopy shoulders around the office? It sounds like it's time to plan a team outing.

 What's My Name has no complicated rules or potential for competitiveness.
-It's simply an empathy-builder -- a critical ingredient of good company culture -- allowing employees to find out what it would be like to be treated the way someone very different from them might be treated every day.
+It's simply an empathy-builder — a critical ingredient of good company culture — allowing team members to find out what it would be like to be treated the way someone very different from them might be treated every day.

 One fun twist you could add?
 Pick a single ingredient that all teams must use, like maple syrup or Oreos.
-Or, have each team get creative with the shape of its food -- you can make pizzas into almost any shape.
+Or, have each team get creative thinking caps on with the shape of its food — you can make pizzas into almost any shape.

-What do you get when you add a test of memory to a game of pictionary?
+What do you get when you add a test of memory to a game of Pictionary?
 Sneak a Peek.
-In this game, people break off into groups of at least four and take turns recreating objects from memory.
+In this game, team members break off into groups of at least four and take turns recreating objects from memory.

 Using LEGOs, clay, building blocks, or a similar set of construction items, one game leader will craft an object or structure for every group to recreate.
-A member of each group then has 10 seconds to "sneak a peek" at the structure (which is concealed from view), return to their groups, and describe what they saw to their group members so they can recreate it.
+A member of each group then has 10 seconds to "sneak a peek" at the structure (which is hidden), return to their groups, and describe what they saw to the rest of the group so they can recreate it.

-Not only does this game help employees practice project management, but it shows you how to accomplish tasks using input from a variety of sources.
+Not only does this game help team members practice project management, but it shows you how to accomplish tasks using input from a variety of sources.
 It's also just a fun way to see how good your coworkers are at retaining information.